Menu Icon

 How Can Anxiety Be Cured?

-As anxiety tends to run in families, the risk of the genes passing on from one generation to another can be present.
+As anxiety tends to run in families, the risk of genes being passed on from one generation to another can be present.
 Hence, being part of your genetic makeup, genetic anxiety cannot really be cured permanently.
-The interaction between your brain chemicals and other brain areas such as the amygdala, hypothalamus, and hippocampus responsible for processing emotions are also key factors in determining whether anxiety can be cured completely or not.
+The interaction between your brain chemicals and other brain areas, such as the amygdala, hypothalamus, and hippocampus responsible for processing emotions, is also a key factor in determining whether anxiety can be cured completely or not.

 Related: Research-Based Techniques to Cope with Anxiety Disorders

-Furthermore, as the human brain is still a great mystery researchers are still coming to know about, it cannot be said that anxiety can be permanently cured.
+Furthermore, as the human brain is still a great mystery, researchers are still coming to know about it, and it cannot be said that anxiety can be permanently cured.
 However, anxiety disorders are treatable conditions with the right support and tools.
 If you or someone you know is experiencing out-of-proportion anxiety, talk to a mental health coach to understand the experience and what you can do.

 Note that with the right love and support from friends, coworkers, family, and your mental health practitioner, you can overcome the impact of anxiety on your mental well-being and everyday life.